CatheadOwl/ChatFlow/README.md

 Open the local Vite URL shown in the terminal.

+### Set a provider
+Once you’re in the canvas, don’t forget to set up a provider with your API key (OpenAI API-compatible).
+> Note: Avoid exposing real API keys in the frontend.
+Prefer a **backend proxy** and store the real key on the server to reduce leakage risk.

 ## 📘 Overview

 **ChatFlow** is a chat application that supports **branching conversations**.